 Even though it’s a mythical list, in truth.

 Over recent decades there have been many outstanding fighters who have sat on top of this mythical hierarchy from the likes of Roy Jones Jr to Floyd Mayweather to Manny Pacquiao.

 Our top 10 pound for pound boxers ranking list is formulated based on four key criteria in the following order:

-- Level of competition faced and beaten on a consistent basis (top tier boxers that at least compete once in a calendar year).
+- Level of competition faced and beaten on a consistent basis (top tier boxers that at least compete once every 18 months).

 - Level of boxing skills that translate to different weight categories/different styles of opponent.